cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ## Overview of our microservices

-For this example, let's consider we are creating a blog engine using microservices using the following services:
+For this example, let's consider we are creating a blog engine using the following microservices:

 - _Post service_: Manages details related to posts.
 - _Comment service_: Manages details related to the comments of each post.

 Each microservice is a Spring Boot application, exposing a HTTP API.

-As we intend to focus on _log aggregation_, let's try to keep it simple when it comes to the services architecture: One service will simply inkove the other service directly.
+As we intend to focus on _log aggregation_, let's keep it simple when it comes to the services architecture: One service will simply inkove the other service directly.

 And, for demonstration purposes, all data handled by the services is stored in memory and only `GET` requests are supported.
 When a representation of post is requested, the post service will perform a `GET` request to the comment service to get a representation of the comments for that post.
 The post service will aggregate the results and return a representation of the post with comments to the client.